heroalone/Garfield/README.md

 plink --vcf input.vcf.gz --keep sample_overlap_with_trait.txt --indiv-sort file test_trait.txt --maf 0.02 --make-bed --out output
 ```

-- `--vcf` : filename of input vcf
+ `--vcf` : filename of input vcf
-- `--keep` : only keep listed samples in the two columns file, with family IDs in the first column and within-family IDs in the second column
+ `--keep` : only keep listed samples in the given file, with family IDs in the first column and within-family IDs in the second column
-- `--indiv-sort`: specify how samples should be sorted in the genotype, here the 'file' mode is used to take the order in the specify file "test_trait.txt".
+ `--indiv-sort`: specify how samples should be sorted in the genotype, here the 'file' mode is used to take the order in the specify file "test_trait.txt".
 For other modes please see [here](https://www.cog-genomics.org/plink/1.9/data#indiv_sort).
-- `--maf` : filters out all variants with minor allele frequency below this provided threshold, default 0.01
+ `--maf` : filters out all variants with minor allele frequency below this provided threshold, default 0.01
-- `--out` : specify the prefix for the output file.
+ `--out` : specify the prefix for the output file.
 Here the output will be `output.bed`, `output.bim`, and `output.fam`.
-- see more other parameters in the [plink documentation](https://www.cog-genomics.org/plink/1.9/).
+ see more other parameters in the [plink documentation](https://www.cog-genomics.org/plink/1.9/).

 **Note:** Missing genotypes are not allowed (in both random forest and logic gates analyses), please use various imputation methods in advance to make 100% genotyping rates.
 See [Beagle](http://faculty.washington.edu/browning/beagle/beagle.html) used in our study.